A picture of kings river conservancy logo.

-Proposals for Project Advancement Grants will be accepted from California land trusts, and California land trusts in partnership with Tribes, Native-led organizations, and community-based partners as defined below.
+Proposals for Project Advancement Grants will only be accepted from California conservation land trusts[1], and California conservation land trusts in partnership with Tribes, Native-led organizations, and community-based partners as defined below.

 Eligible applicants for Project Advancement Grants include: